Zaid-S-Pathan/factwise_assessment/Readme.md

 ## 1. General information

-Task Planner is a web-based application built using Django that helps teams manage and track tasks, boards, and user assignments.
+ColabTrack is a web-based application built using Django that helps teams manage and track tasks, boards, and user assignments.
 It allows for task assignment, team management, board organization, and more.
 The project utilizes a REST API for handling data operations.

 ### Features
 - Create, update, and manage tasks.